 North Lodge on Oakland Bed & Breakfast

-welcomes to you Asheville, North Carolina!
+welcomes you to Asheville, North Carolina!

 Enjoy many extras at our Asheville bed and breakfast that you will not receive in a hotel.
 From the hearty breakfast with morning coffee and juice to comfy cotton bathrobes in your room.
 The luxury of our Asheville, NC bed and breakfast is found in the details.
 In addition to our beautifully appointed guest rooms, all with private baths, and a three-course plated breakfast, guests of North Lodge on Oakland also enjoy fresh baked cookies and pastries each afternoon, a 200-title DVD library, in-room flat screen TVs, peaceful gardens, a business center with computer and printer, personalized trip planning, Wi-Fi throughout, and in-room massages.
 Here, at the North Lodge on Oakland B&B, we invite you to imagine a place that surrounds you with elegance the moment you arrive, and a place where the pace slows and the mind rests.
 The North Lodge on Oakland invites you to abandon your stress and relish the civility and romance of this exquisite Asheville bed and breakfast and Asheville itself.